bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:24:50

-Okay, so multisigs, let's say, are n of n, we'll use the proper terminology, and there's t of n threshold signatures, and musig is supporting n of n.
+Okay, so `multi-sigs`, let's say, are n of n, we'll use the proper terminology, and there's `t of n` `threshold signatures`, and `MuSig` is supporting n of n.

 Speaker 2: 00:25:05